-The good news for parents is that you don't need a curriculum or a degree to build it.
+The good news for parents: you don't need a curriculum or a degree.
 You need a handful of habits, repeated often.
-Here are the ones that matter most.
+These are the ones that matter most.

 Children can't manage emotions they can't identify.
-When you put words to what's happening — "you look frustrated that the tower fell," or "I'm feeling a little stressed, so I'm going to take a breath" — you're handing your child the vocabulary of emotional life.
-Over time, a child who hears feelings named learns to notice and name their own, which is the foundation everything else is built on.
+When you put words to what's happening ("you look frustrated that the tower fell," or "I'm feeling stressed, so I'm going to take a breath") you're handing your child the vocabulary of emotional life.
+A child who hears feelings named learns, over time, to notice and name their own.
+Everything else gets built on that foundation.

 Let them practice with you before the real thing

 Home is the low-stakes rehearsal space.
-Role-play ordering at a restaurant, greeting a new kid at the park, or asking a friend to share.
-It can feel silly, but practicing a social move in a safe place makes it dramatically easier to do it for real.
-You're not coaching them to be fake — you're giving them reps, the same way you would with reading or riding a bike.
+Role-play ordering at a restaurant, greeting a new kid at the park, asking a friend to share.
+It can feel silly, and it works, because practicing a social move somewhere safe makes it far easier to do for real.
+You're not coaching them to be fake.
+You're giving them reps, the same way you would with reading or riding a bike.

 Coach, don't rescue